Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/pesit_establishing_connection.md

 ---

-    title: Transfer concatenation
+    title: "Transfer concatenation "
-    linkTitle: Establishing a connection
+    linkTitle: "Establishing a connection"
-    weight: 230
+    weight: 220

----
-The figure below shows a concatenation of one-way send transfers.
+---The figure below shows a concatenation of one-way send transfers.
 If the time interval between two requests remains below the values of the time-out parameters DISCTD (at the requester end) and DISCTS (at the server end), the transfers are able to be concatenated over the